 As the Milligan family prepared to adopt, they began to educate themselves.
-They found plenty of resources, “there’s a lot of information out there and not all of it is correct”, said Brittney.
-It wasn’t until MAPP class that they finally had people who could correctly give them the answers they needed.
+They found plenty of resources.
+“There’s a lot of information out there and not all of it is correct,” said Brittney.
+It wasn’t until they started attending MAPP classes that they finally had people who could give them the accurate answers they needed.

 “I thought it was really good information, having not been around children much before this.
-I wasn’t sure what would be an appropriate punishment for something or how to handle some of the questions she would ask.”, Brittney explained.
+I wasn’t sure what would be an appropriate punishment for something or how to handle some of the questions she would ask,” Brittney said.

-“I have spent a lot of time with kids and I still found it (MAPP) helped us narrow down what we were looking for.”, special education teacher, Sean, chimed in.
+“I have spent a lot of time with kids and I still found [MAPP] helped us narrow down what we were looking for,” Sean, who happens to be a special education teacher, chimed in.
 “I think it’s easy to go into the whole situation with rose colored glasses thinking everything is going to be perfect.
 They did a good job of toning down those expectations.”

-Even after the Milligans completed MAPP training, there was more waiting to come.
-Trying to get somebody to come out and do their home study took months.
+Even after the Milligan’s completed MAPP training, there was more waiting to come.
+Attempting to have a social worker come out and perform a home study took months.
 Getting the approval was one of the biggest challenges that Brittney and Sean faced.
-“I think it can be easy to get frustrated by how long the whole process takes.”, explained Sean.
+“I think it can be easy to get frustrated by how long the whole process takes,” explained Sean.

-As they worked through the process, continuing to advocate for themselves, they began to understand why pieces of it took so long.
-“When you actually meet the social workers and realize how big their caseloads are and how many kids they are working with, you understand a little bit better why things take as long as they do.”, Sean expressed.
-It was with this understanding that the couple was able to start focusing their efforts on working with the social workers.
+Throughout the process, the couple continued advocating for themselves and they began to understand why pieces of it took so long.
+“When you actually meet the social workers and realize how big their caseloads are, and how many kids they are working with, you understand a little bit better why things take as long as they do,” Sean expressed.
+It was with this understanding that the couple started focusing their efforts on working with the social workers.

 Sean and Brittney began to attend MARE adoption parties at Jordan’s Furniture while they were still fairly early in the process.
 Brittney explained, “We went to a few before we were actually ready to look for a child.
 That way when we were ready, we went in knowing how the events worked and how to speak with social workers.”
-Their logic was to talk to as many social workers as possible so that they had a better chance of sticking in somebody’s head.
+Their logic was to talk to as many social workers as possible so that they had a better chance of making a lasting impression.

-Brittney and Sean were able to rely on each other through the entirety of their adoption journey and this didn’t stop when Grace moved in.
+Brittney and Sean were able to rely on each other throughout the entirety of the adoption journey, and this didn’t stop when Grace moved in.
 The couple was able to provide support and breaks to each other, making the transition as smooth as possible for themselves and Grace.